Artificial Intelligence in Mental Health Care

 There is a significant mental health crisis today.
 Mental Health America’s 2024 report shows that one in five adults in the US, or over 50 million people, experienced a mental illness in 2020-23.
 The World Health Organization also shared in March 2024 that around 280 million people worldwide, or about 3.8% of the global population, were living with depression.

 This crisis is challenging to address.
 There has been a strong social stigma surrounding mental health issues for many years.
+Leveraging AI software for healthcare can help break down these barriers, making mental health support more accessible and personalized for individuals worldwide.
 The high cost of therapy and the lack of enough mental health professionals add to the problem.

 However, recent advances in technology are beginning to provide new solutions.
 Innovative AI technologies are already being used in healthcare.
 These tools might bring about significant changes in mental health care.
 Mental health apps have become more popular with the growth of digital healthcare.
 These apps offer a more accessible and affordable way to get support.
 The global mental health app market, currently valued at USD 5.72 billion, is predicted to reach USD 16.50 billion by 2030.
 AI’s potential impact on mental health care is vast, even though it is not likely to replace traditional therapy soon.